huijeong1015/T-Board/README.md

 These are the prerequisites for our internal team.
 We will update this section once our project is deployed with instructions for outside contributors.

 * Install [Docker](https://www.docker.com)
-* Install virtual environment (See chapter 1 in ECE444 textbook for instructions)
+* Install virtual environment

-#### Deployment
+#### Local Deployment
-These are the deployment instructions for our internal team.
-We will update this section once our project is deployed with instructions for outside contributors.
+These are the instructions for local deployment:

-2. Activate your virtual environment
+1. Activate your virtual environment
-3. Download all requirements using 'pip install -r requirements.txt'
+2. Download all requirements using 'pip install -r requirements.txt'
-4. Set the environment variable to the app.py file (e.g. set FLASK_APP = project/app.py for windows)
+3. Set the environment variable to the app.py file (e.g. set FLASK_APP = project/app.py for windows)
-5. Run "python db.py"
+4. Delete any existing .db files
-6. Run "python -m flask run"
+5. Run "python -m flask run"
-7. Paste local host address into browser of your choice
+6. Paste local host address into browser of your choice

 ## Contact Information
 * Hui Lee: huijeong.lee@mail.utoronto.ca